ayodejimb/Geometric_Deep_Behavioral_Analysis/README.md

 - For the network training, use the file `train_LOOCV_b.py` or `train_LOOCV_m.py` for binary or multi-class respectively.
 For the binary classification, run the `train_LOOCV_b.py` file in **geometric_models/with_attention** for attention-based or in the **geometric_models/without_attention** for non-attention based.
 Similar procedure applies for the multi-class classification task (this time, the `train_LOOCV_m.py` file in the corresponding folder)

 ## Angular velocity
-- Use the `compute_ang_velocity` file to calculate the angular velocities
+- Use the `compute_ang_velocity.py` file to calculate the angular velocities

 ## How to Cite
 - If any part of this work has been useful to you, do not forget to cite.
 An example bibtex citation is:
   ```bibtex
 @inproceedings{olaoluwa2025skeleton,
   title={A Skeleton-based Geometric Deep Neural Network for Alzheimer’s Disease Mice Behavioral Analysis},